michaeluno/Fetch-Tweets/readme.md

 ### Welcome to our GitHub Repository

-Fetch Tweets is an open source WordPress plugin that insets links of the uploader modal window anywhere in the admin area.
+Fetch Tweets is an open source WordPress plugin that fetches and displays tweets from Twitter.com with the Twitter API.

 ## Screenshots ##
 Coming soon..